top of page

 Paul asks rhetorically if something good (the law) caused death.
 He answers no; instead, sin used the good law to show its true, deadly nature, making sin utterly sinful.

-Verse 14: "We know that the law is spiritual; but I am carnal, sold as a slave to sin."
+14 For we know that the law is spiritual, but I am carnal, sold under sin.

 "The law is spiritual": Paul affirms that the law is holy, righteous, and spiritual.
 It reflects God's will and is inherently good, designed to guide people toward righteousnefrss and a life pleasing to God.